xcarpentier/rn-tourguide/README.md

 // Add <TourGuideProvider/> at the root of you app! function App() {
   return (
+// If you added a statusbar in Andoid set androidStatusBarVisible: true as well to avoid vertical position issues
     <TourGuideProvider {...{ borderRadius: 16 }}>
       <AppContent />
     </TourGuideProvider>